williamDalston/schrodingers-cat-website/content/articles/qc-opinion-001.md

 - Difficult to test experimentally
 - Most physicists reject it

-**Testability**: Low—hard to compare conscious vs. unconscious "measurements"
+**Testability**: Low hard to compare conscious vs. unconscious "measurements"

 **The Bullet**: You have to accept that consciousness is a fundamental force in physics, which most physicists find unpalatable.